jundalisay/sp/content/en/research/spinoza/politics/chapter-08d.md

 Next, kings and their ministers do not bear the burdens of the state in company with their subjects, whereas here the reverse is true; for the patricians, who are always chosen from the wealthier classes, make the greatest contribution to the commonwealth.

-Finally, the burdens of monarchy arise not so much from royal expenditure as from its secret policy.
+The burdens of monarchy arise not so much from royal expenditure as from its secret policy.
 For however great may be the state burdens imposed on its citizens for the sake of safeguarding peace and freedom, yet they are borne and endured for the benefits of peace.

 What nation ever had to pay such heavy taxes as the Dutch?